umbertopicchini/guidedABC/README.md

 - posterior draws: a typical file name ABCdraws_stageX_attemptY_copulaZ_margA_nuB_numargC_partN This is a matrix of d x N values containing N parameters draws (particles) for each of the d parameters to infer.
 The X in 'stageX' is the iteration number the draws have been sampled at.
 The Y in 'attemptY' is the ID of the inference run (it is possible to run several inference runs on the same dataset, one after the other).
 Z, A, Band C in 'copulaZ_margA_nuB_numargC' refer to the type of copula (Z=0 means non copula method is used.
 See the comments in the run file for more info about Z, A, B and C).
 N in 'partN' denotes the number of parameter draws, also named "particles".

 The following files have a similar structure as the posterior draws files.
-We do not repeat the similar features and only focus onnthe differences
+We do not repeat the similar features and only focus on the differences:

 - ess_stageX_attemptY_copulaZ_margA_nuB_numargC_partN: contains the value of the effective sample size (ESS) at the given iteration, at the given attempt etc.
 - evaltime_stageX_attemptY_copulaZ_margA_nuB_numargC_partN: the number of seconds required to accept N draws at the given iteration, at the given attempt etc.
-- numproposals_stageX_attemptY_copulaZ_margA_nuB_numargC_partN: the number of particles proposed (ie both the accepted and rejected), at the given attempt etc.
+- numproposals_stageX_attemptY_copulaZ_margA_nuB_numargC_partN: the number of particles proposed (ie both the accepted and rejected), at the given iteration, attempt etc.
-- weights_stageX_attemptY_copulaZ_margA_nuB_numargC_partN: the vector of N normalised importance weights asscoiated to ach of the N accepted particles at the given iteration, at the given attempt etc.
+- weights_stageX_attemptY_copulaZ_margA_nuB_numargC_partN: the vector of N normalised importance weights associated to each of the N accepted particles at the given iteration, at the given attempt etc.